 - A. In the Username field of the Login dialog box, type in the username specified in the Configure Wizard user screen of the Quick Start Setup Procedures.
-In our example, this entry would be: taruser. - B. In the Password field, type in the password specified in the Configure Wizard user screen of the Quick Start Setup Procedures. - C. Click LOGIN to close the login dialog box and to go to Step 1 of wizard setup procedures in the Threat Analysis Reporter Wizard (see Wizard Step 1: Register administrator).
+In our example, this entry would be: taruser. - B. In the Password field, type in the password specified in the Configure Wizard user screen of the Quick Start Setup Procedures. - C. Click Login to close the login dialog box and to go to Step 1 of wizard setup procedures in the Threat Analysis Reporter Wizard (see Wizard Step 1: Register administrator).

-Wizard Step 1: Register administrator
+Wizard Step 1: Register Main Administrator

-Step 1 is performed in the left side of the first screen of the wizard:
+Steps 1 and 2 are performed in the left side of the wizard screen: